-Since Ramadan has not commenced yet, now is the best time to start making plans ahead of time.
+If you didn’t make a plan yet, it would be helpful to start right away.
 This plan can include the things that you would normally do, as well as the extra things that you hope to achieve during Ramadan, such as reading the Qur’an.

 When the tasks are pretty similar each day, having a routine can also be useful.
 That is, for example, doing chores at a set time each day, exercising a certain time each day, etc. it may require tweaking along the way, or adjusting to accommodate other things at times, but having a simple routine, to begin with, can be a useful place to start.

 Structure your day around prayer.
 Not only does this help to maintain a routine, but it ensures that at the very least you attend to your spiritual needs and obligations.